bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 and **Delete** vertices on existing patches and multi-lines:

 Show vertices
-  Double tap an existing patch or multi-line
+  Double tap an existing patch or multi-line.

 Add vertex
   Double tap an existing vertex to select it.
 The tool will draw the